(403) 342-5800 | 69 Dunlop Street, Suite 15, Red Deer, AB

 - Egg yolks.
 If you mostly opt for egg whites, having the egg yolks occasionally are worth a try.
 They’re rich in vitamin D which is recognized for reducing the risk of developing tooth decay or dental caries.

-As you plan your meals, don’t forget to incorporate the best foods that will benefit your body and oral health.
+As you plan your meals, don’t forget to incorporate the best foods for your teeth and that will benefit your body and oral health.